BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/CreateDataArray.md

 Another example is if you want to create a floating point array where each tuple has 10 components but you just want the value of 2.5 to be used for each, then simply use:

     2.5

+When creating a Data Array within an Attribute matrix, the tuple dimensions will **always** be taken direct from the Attribute Matrix.
+This means that the *Set Tuple Dimensions* parameter can be unchecked to hide the tuple dimensions entry table.

+If the parent is **NOT an Attribute Matrix**, then the user ***MUST*** set the tuple dimensions themselves.

 ### Scalar Type Values ###